GSP

 curl_easy_setopt(curl, CURLOPT_CLOSESOCKETFUNCTION, closesocket);

-curl_easy_setopt(curl, CURLOPT_CLOSESOCKETDATA, &sockfd);
+curl_easy_setopt(curl, CURLOPT_CLOSESOCKETDATA, &myown);

-Added in 7.21.7
+Added in curl 7.21.7

-CURLOPT_CLOSESOCKETDATA(3), CURLOPT_OPENSOCKETFUNCTION(3),
+CURLOPT_CLOSESOCKETDATA(3), CURLOPT_OPENSOCKETFUNCTION(3)

 Search for or go to Top of page | Section 3 | Main Index